-Jaime was born on 23rd of March, 1990 in Barcelona.
-His father is Jaime Alguersuari Jr, a former motorcyclist, so it wasn’t a surprise when Jaime Jr decided to follow the footsteps of his father.
+Jaime Victor Alguersuari Escudero was born on March 23, 1990, in Barcelona.
+His father is Jaime Alguersuari Sr, a former motorcyclist, so it wasn’t a surprise when Jaime Jr decided to follow the footsteps of his father.
 Jaime Jr began to race karts at the age of eight and seven years later he switched to single-seaters.

 In 2005, Alguersuari made a debut in formula racing, driving in Italian Formula 1600 Junior Series.
 After winning the title in Italian Formula Renault Winter Series early in 2006 with Cram Competition, he stayed with the team for the main championship and finished 10th overall.
 In parallel with his duties in Italian Formula Renault, Jaime that year also raced in Eurocup Formula Renault and finished 12th in the standings, with one podium place in his books.

 Next year, Alguersuari continued to race in both series but this time as a driver of Epsilon Red Bull Team.
 In the Italian Formula Renault, he won 3 out fo 14 races and had other four podiums before finishing the season as a runner-up, losing to Mika Maki.
 The results in Eurocup also improved and talented Spaniard moved up to the 5th place, behind Brendon Hartley, Jon Lancaster, Charles Pic, and Stefano Coletti.